 The lively discussions that result from a well-run focus group elicit valuable insights into the perceptions and behaviors of customers within a peer group.

-A methodology borrowed from cultural anthropology, ethnological research has become a valuable tool for branding and marketing initiatives.
-Ethnology includes observations of consumer behavior in everyday life—either in work, home, or shopping environment.
+A methodology borrowed from cultural anthropology, ethnographic research has become a valuable tool for branding and marketing initiatives.
+Ethnography includes observations of consumer behavior in everyday life—either in work, home, or shopping environment.

 Also known as “brand perception surveys,” brand surveys help you understand how your brand is perceived by customers, prospects, and/or internal stakeholders.